-Calpe did not have any significant direct exposure to losses arising from Covid-19 risks.
-However, the business was impacted by reduced premium volumes in certain sectors of the account, in particular for taxi, where Calpe experienced a higher than normal policy cancellation rate and lower conversion ratios, due to contraction in business activity in this market.
-Neither our risk profile nor appetite for business changed during the period.
+Although Calpe did not have any significant direct exposure to losses arising from Covid-19 risks, certain sectors experienced reduced premium volumes, in particular for taxi business, where Calpe experienced a higher than normal policy cancellation rate and lower conversion ratios due to contraction in business activity.
+In response, we adapted coverage to reflect the changing needs of the taxi business.